Infinite-Impact-Insights/kig.re/_posts/2014-12-31-how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.md

 ### OS-X El Capitan Steps

-* Reboot and press  immediately after the chime to enter Recovery Mode
+* Reboot and press **⌘-R** immediately after the chime to enter Recovery Mode
-* Open Terminal from Recovery mode
+* Open Terminal from the recovery mode
 * run the command ```csrutil enable --without kext```
 * Reboot.